Positive unlabeled learning with tensor networks: Model

-We can perform the contraction of \eref{eq:y contraction} efficiently in $O(ND^2(D+d)(\frac{d}{S}+1))$ operations (see e.g. \cite{wang2020anomaly}).
-Besides the maps $\hat{y}^{\rm p,m}$ we also need the Frobenius norm of the projectors $P^{\rm p,n}$.
+\paragraph{Contraction complexity} We perform the contraction of \eref{eq:y contraction} efficiently in $O(ND^2(D+d)(\frac{d}{S}+1))$ operations (see e.g. \cite{wang2020anomaly}).
+Besides the maps $\hat{y}^{\rm p,m}$, we also need the Frobenius norm of the projectors $P^{\rm p,n}$.
 We calculate the Frobenius norm efficiently in $O(ND^2d(\frac{d}{S}+1))$ operations by contract the following tensor network \cite{wang2020anomaly}